illuminatech/config/README.md

 PersistentRepository fully decorates any config repository, matching [[\Illuminate\Contracts\Config\Repository]] and can substitute [[\Illuminate\Config\Repository]] instance.
 In particular this allows you to substitute regular Laravel config by [[\Illuminatech\Config\PersistentRepository]] instance, applying configuration from database to the entire application.
-You can so in your `AppServiceProvider` class.
+You can do so in your `AppServiceProvider` class.
 For example:

 ```php
 <?php